Health and Safety Policy — Gardener Honor Oak

 The policy supports a culture where safety is integral to planning and delivery.
 Responsibilities are defined for managers, supervisors and operatives to ensure consistent application of safe working practices.
 Our commitment extends to ensuring appropriate training, providing suitable equipment and maintaining clear communication with clients about on-site hazards and control measures.
 This approach helps to safeguard health and prevent accidents during both routine garden maintenance in Honor Oak and specialist horticultural tasks.

-Risk assessment checklist and site briefing for garden workers Risk assessment lies at the heart of our approach.
+The image shows a young woman with long blonde hair smiling in a lush, well-maintained garden or greenhouse environment, surrounded by green plants, including potted flowers on shelves and leafy shrubs.
+She is wearing a pink top and gardening gloves with a colorful polka dot pattern, holding a small gardening fork and a green plastic watering can, indicative of active gardening work.
+The background reveals a structure with metal shelving and various potted plants, suggesting a horticultural setting.
+The natural lighting highlights the vibrant greens of the foliage and the cheerful expression of the woman, reflecting outdoor maintenance or planting activities typical in domestic or community gardens, with subtle hints towards landscaping services that focus on garden care, planting, and outdoor aesthetic improvement in the Honor Oak area of London.
+Risk assessment lies at the heart of our approach.
 Before any task, a documented assessment identifies hazards, evaluates risks and records control measures.
 Assessments cover typical risks in a gardening environment, including slips, trips and falls, manual handling, machinery hazards, chemical exposures and working at height, and are adapted for domestic and communal sites served by the gardening service in Honor Oak.
 Control measures are applied in accordance with a hierarchy of controls: elimination, substitution, engineering, administrative actions and personal protective equipment.

 Roles, responsibilities and training